Natural Resources & Policies

 At StarKist, we endeavor to continue our role as a leader in the sustainable use of the world’s tuna stocks by decreasing our purchases of fish which classify as “none of the above”.

 StarKist is committed to continuously increasing our purchases from MSC certified fisheries.
 In fact, All tuna and salmon procured by StarKist® are purchased from third-party suppliers that meet the Marine Stewardship Council (MSC) standard for sustainable fishing or are working toward certification, including those participating in a comprehensive, time bound Fishery Improvement Project (FIP) rated C or better.
 By the end of 2025, StarKist aims to purchase 100% of our tuna and salmon from MSC certified fisheries.
+Additionally, we take our commitments to meeting the ISSF Conservation Measures seriously, and as such, StarKist will work with our suppliers to decrease the percentage of purchases listed as “None of the above” in Supplier Source categories.
+To do so, we will work directly with our suppliers through preferred procurement strategies to meet the requirements and deadlines outlined in ISSF Conservation Measures 2.4 and 2.5.
+The ISSF Conservation Measures may be found at the following link:

 **Reported data above applicable to calendar year 2023.